|

 John Godman, Drums /Vocals

-into the Busch Band, I answered an ad in the
+into the Busch Band was, I answered an ad in the

 University newspaper for a drummer wanted.
 After a